-DMCI Holdings also received a 3-Golden Arrow award during the Institute of Corporate Directors 2019 ACGS Golden Arrow Recognition.
+DMCI Holdings also received a 2-Golden Arrow award during the Institute of Corporate Directors 2021 ACGS Golden Arrow Recognition.

-The Golden Arrow Recognition is awarded to Publicly Listed Companies (PLCs) and Insurance Companies (InsCos) in the Philippines that achieved the scores of at least 80 points in the 2019 ACGS Assessment.
+The Golden Arrow Recognition is awarded to Publicly Listed Companies (PLCs) and Insurance Companies (InsCos) in the Philippines that achieved the scores of at least 80 points in the 2021 ACGS Assessment.
 Five (5) levels of performance in corporate governance were bestowed.
 Each ascending level is depicted by an increasing number of golden arrows.

-The ICD is the only domestic ranking body of the ACGS in the Philippines as appointed by the SEC.
+In the 2021 ACGS, DMCI Holdings also scored 96.64 out of 130 points.
+The results were released by the ICD, the only domestic ranking body of the ACGS in the Philippines as appointed by the SEC.